Set up packages for lecture. Don't worry about understanding this code, but

 The "Monty Hall" Problem¶

-Suppose you’re on a game show, and you’re given the choice of three doors: behind one door is a car 🚗; behind the others, goats 🐐🐐.
+Suppose you’re on a game show, and you’re given the choice of three doors.
+A car 🚗 is behind one of the doors, and goats 🐐🐐 are behind the other two.

-• You pick a door, say No. 2, and the host, who knows what’s behind the doors, opens another door, say No. 3, which has a goat.
+You pick a door, say Door #2, and the host, who knows what’s behind the doors, opens another door, say Door #3, which has a goat.

 (The question was posed in Parade magazine’s "Ask Marilyn" column in 1990.
 It is called the "Monty Hall problem" because Monty Hall hosted a similar game show called "Let's Make a Deal.")